EnMAP-Box/enmap-box-documentation/source/usr_section/usr_gettingstarted.rst

 3. First steps in the GUI
 #########################

-By default the example data is loaded into a single Map View.
+By default the example data is loaded into a single map view.
 Let's rearrange those for better visualisation and in order to get to know the GUI functionalities:

 1. Click the |viewlist_mapdock| :sup:`Open a map view` button to add a second map view.
-The window appears below the first map window.
+This view will appear below the first map view (:guilabel:`Map #1`).
-2. We want to arrange the windows so that they are next to each other (horizontally): Click and hold on the blue area of :guilabel:`Map #2` and drag it to the right of :guilabel:`Map #1` (see figure below).
+2. We want to arrange the windows so that they are next to each other (horizontally): Click and hold on to the blue area of :guilabel:`Map #2` and drag it to the right of :guilabel:`Map #1` (see figure below).
 The translucent blue rectangle indicates where the map window will be docked once you stop holding the left mouse button.